Interesting orographic cloud waves formed over the Atlas Mountains, and wider, in mid-December.

 The animation in Figure 2 is an extended view of the gravity waves in the water vapour imagery.

 Figure 3 reveals the synoptic forcing on the wider scale, responsible for intense wind advection behind, and around upper level cold front that passed over Tunisia on 18 December.
 The Meteosat-11 Airmass RGB is overlaid with wind streamlines at 500hPa, roughly the height at which the 7.3µm channel is most sensitive.

 Other gravity wave cases

 Gravity waves in the South Atlantic

 Gravity waves over the South Atlantic just west of the African Coast at Angola.

 Interplay of atmospheric gravity waves over the South Atlantic off the African coast.

-Gravity waves produced by thunderstorms in Central Europe
+Gravity waves from thunderstorms in Central Europe

 Gravity waves produced by thunderstorms in Central Europe.